KxSystems/embedPy/README.md

 ```bash
 ./configure && make test
 ```
-If you are running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place it in the directory you are building from.
+If you are running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place it in the directory that you are building from.

 Install by placing `p.q` in `QHOME` and `p.so` in `QHOME/{l64|m64}`.

-Note that if you are currently using PyQ it also has a file called p.so which it places in QHOME/{l64|m64}, so you may want to run from the local build directory without installing initially.
+**NB** If you are currently using PyQ, it also has a file called p.so, which it places in QHOME/{l64|m64}.
+In this case, you may want to initially run from the local build directory without installing.

-`p.q` defines the `.p` directory, this includes a `.p.e` function so `p)` can be used at the start of a line to run statements in Python
+`p.q` defines the `.p` directory, which includes a `.p.e` function.
+This allows Python statements to be run from a `p)` prompt.

 ## Example usage

 ### Running the examples

-In each of the code snippets below we assume that `p.q` has been loaded.
+In each of the code snippets below, we assume that `p.q` has been loaded.
 It can be loaded into a running q console with
 ```q
 q)\l p.q
 ```